- The character accepts their death or fulfills whatever duty kept them tethered to the world and rests in peace or

 - In Bram Stoker's Dracula, the title character, his three vampire "brides" (who were probably turned years beforehand) and Lucy Westenra (changed into a vampire) are all killed.

-- Averted in the early Harry Potter books but then played straight with all but the house ghosts, and they probably wish they could get this treatment.
+- Averted in the early books but then played straight with all but the house ghosts, and they probably wish they could get this treatment.

 - The plot of Stephen King's Pet Sematary circles around the concept that the dead should stay dead.

 - And in fact they do.
 The corpses that revive after burial in the Pet Sematary are different creatures than the ones who died, the original owners are gone.
 The problem of the Pet Sematary is rooted in the desire to deny the reality of death, it's the 'come on' that enables the demonic power to get at them.

 - Xanth has the Zombie King.
 His power is to create zombies.
-They nearly always remain zombies, unless it's changed since I stopped reading the "Trilogy" after book 27.
-Oddly, the Zombie King is not himself a zombie; he was for a while, but he recovered.
+They nearly always remain zombies, although if they are given love and treated like real people they can recover from their rotted state and appear alive again.
+Oddly, the Zombie King is not himself a zombie; he was for a while, but he recovered thanks to a potion he himself created without knowing who it was really for (Stable Time Loop is involved).

 - Death Knight Lord Soth from the Dragonlance books was turned Human and subsequently killed in the War of Souls trilogy.